ohlava/Fire-Spread/README.md

 Adjust the worldWidth and worldDepth properties to alter the size of the terrain that will be generated.

-To use a custom map, set the useCustomMap boolean to true and connect your custom map to the mapImporterObj property.
+To use a custom map, set the useCustomMap boolean to true.
+Or do it by in game toggle.
+Followed by Generate new World.
+Then just simply locate and select the right PNG file.
 Example of two heigh maps is included in the project.

-Set number of rivers you want to generate etc.
+Set number of rivers you want to generate and amount of lake space etc.

 Press the Unity play button to start the simulation and generate the initial terrain.
-Or later with the buttons.
+Or later regenerate with the in game buttons.

 ### FireSpreadSimulation

 The FireSpreadSimulation class is responsible for managing the spread of the fire in the simulation.
-It contains all the necessary methods to run and update the state of the fire spread simulation.
+It contains all the necessary methods to run and update the state of the fire spread simulation based on the factors you set.

 The SimulationCalendar class keeps track of the current time in the simulation.